-The RefiGuide provide an depth look at what homeowners need to qualify for a home equity loan in 2026.
+The RefiGuide provides an depth look at what homeowners need to qualify for a home equity loan in 2026.
 Our team lays out the home equity loan requirements and guidelines for the most popular 2nd-mortgage programs today.
 Home equity loans continue to serve as vital tools for homeowners seeking to unlock their property’s value.
 With U.S. home prices projected to rise a modest 3-4% this year—reaching a median of $435,000 amid stabilizing interest rates around 7-8% for equity products—these 2nd mortgages offer flexible borrowing against accumulated equity, often at home equity loan rates rates far below credit cards (23%+ APR).
 According to recent projections from the Mortgage Bankers Association, home equity loan originations are expected to surge 12% year-over-year, driven by homeowners tapping $30 trillion in tappable equity for renovations, debt consolidation, or investments.

 How Do You Qualify for a Home Equity Loan Today’s Marketplace?